Foreign relations of China: Finland

+France

 Italy

+In March 2019, during Chinese President Xi Jinping's visit to Italy, China signed a memorandum of understanding on China's Belt and Road Initiative (BRI) with Italy.
+Additionally, with this memorandum, Italy became the only G7 country to join the BRI.

 Russia

 The end of the long-held animosity between Moscow and Beijing was marked by the visit to China by Soviet General Secretary Mikhail Gorbachev in 1989.
 After the 1991 demise of the Soviet Union, China's relations with Russia and the former states of the Soviet Union became more amicable as the conflicting ideologies of the two vast nations no longer stood in the way.
 A new round of bilateral agreements was signed during reciprocal head of state visits.
 As in the early 1950s with the Soviet Union, Russia has again become an important source of military technology for China, as well as for raw materials and trade.
 Friendly relations with Russia have been an important advantage for China, offsetting its often uneasy relations with the U.S.

 Ukraine

 As part of the Soviet Union, Ukraine recognized the PRC in October 1949.
 After Ukraine gained independence from the Soviet Union in 1991, the two countries built formal diplomatic relations in 1992, and declared a strategic partnership in 2011.

 During the 2022 Russian invasion of Ukraine, China abstained in the related UN Security Council votes condemning Russia.
 The Ukrainian embassy issued a statement in Chinese condemning Russia on Weibo, which drew over 300 million views in a day.
 Chinese company NetEase has published anti-war videos from Chinese in Ukraine and Ukrainians in China.
 However, Beijing's failure to criticise Russia increased local hostility towards stranded Chinese in Ukraine.

 In September 2022, Li Zhanshu, the third highest-ranking member of the CCP Politburo Standing Committee, told a group of Russian legislators that the Chinese government "understands and supports Russia...on the situation in Ukraine".